RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 ## Removing corrosion

 As identified during the visual inspection, there is some corrosion on the trace leading to pin 19 of the cartridge connector.
-If this trace is damaged, the SNES is likely to malfunction, as it carries data line D0, connecting the CPU, Work RAM, and PPU-1.
+If this trace is damaged, the SNES is likely to malfunction, as it carries data line D0, connecting the `CPU-A`, Work `RAM`, and `PPU-1`.

 Below is a close-up of the affected area.